eteubert/archivist-custom-archive-templates/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `[archivist category="kitten"]` in your archive post or page

-== Frequently Asked Questions ==

-= W00t, it says I need PHP 5.3?! =

-PHP 5.3 is available since June 2009.
-It introduced some long overdue features to the language and I refuse to support legacy junk.
-Please ask your hoster to update, kindly.

-= Can I help to add a feature? =

-That would be awesome!

-Visit https://github.com/eteubert/archivist-custom-archive-templates, fork the project, add your feature and create a Pull Request.
-I'll be happy to review and add your changes.

 == Screenshots ==

 1. The Admin Interface